rivm-syso/SBooScripts/vignettes/5. Characteristics of the Environment/FRACwas.md

-Fractions of phases in subcompartments
+Volume FRACtions of phases in subcompartments
 ================
-JS & JQ
-2023-09-01
+2023-09-05

 ## Matrix parts of a sub-compartment